Boussau/boussau.github.io/tutorials/TP6_CodonModels/index.md

 seq ~ dnPhyloCTMC( tree=psi, Q=Q, type="Codon" )
 seq.clamp( data_codon )
 ```
 Note that we have to specify that the data are codons, not nucleotides (type = "Codon").
-In addition, we have to clamp the substitution process to the codon-transformed data (`data_codon`) and not `data`, which corresponds to the original nucleotide alignment).
+In addition, we have to clamp the substitution process to the codon-transformed data (`data_codon`) and not `data`, which corresponds to the original nucleotide alignment.

 For the rest, the script is as before, except that we need to define a move on omega (a scaling move).